 Its rapid-fire feed and ability to tag or comment to anyone capitalized on the internet's anonymity and made it a powerhouse for users and marketers alike.
 It made things convenient for users, putting brands and individuals on an equal playing field.

-But as 2020 approaches, so many brands are facing narrow results from the once valuable platform.
+But many brands are facing narrow results from the once valuable platform.
 They find low engagement, fake accounts, and a general lack of interest in their content.

 Many brands only have so much bandwidth for their social media campaigns.
 So when it comes to marketing on Twitter, it's essential to know whether it's worth it for you.

 Before you create a new campaign that puts Twitter at the forefront of your strategy, you should probably have an accurate picture of how the platform is doing.